Discovering the Art of Making Traditional Focaccia Bread in Genoa, Italy

 The Preparation Process of Focaccia Bread

-Then, the dough is divided into portions and allowed to rest on a wooden board for an hour and a half.
-The dough is even more elastic and firm after this second leavening.
-After the required amount of time has passed, the dough is stretched in small batches on baking trays greased with olive oil.
-The focaccia’s third and final rise is when it fully absorbs the olive oil seasoning.
+2. Next, divide the dough into portions and let it rest on a wooden board for an hour and a half.
+This second leavening makes the dough even more elastic and firm.
+After the required amount of time passes, stretch the dough in small batches on baking trays greased with olive oil.
+The focaccia rises for the third and final time, fully absorbing the olive oil seasoning.

-The focaccia is now ready to be baked after its final rising.
-At 230 degrees Celsius, it bakes for about 15 minutes.
-It has a lovely golden crust when it comes out of the oven, and the inside is light and airy.
+3. Now, bake the focaccia after its final rising.
+Bake at 230 degrees Celsius for about 15 minutes.
+The oven produces a lovely golden crust, while the inside remains light and airy.

 Focaccia bread is a specialty of Genoa, Italy, and its preparation is an art that requires time, practice, and skill.
 The effort, however, is worth it because the resulting bread is a work of art and a culinary delight for both residents and visitors.
 Don’t leave Italy without sampling this delicious specialty, which can only be found in Genoa.